 This is very true when you are included in one of the editorial playlists on any of the services.
 I have been told they check their social media feeds to see if people are sharing the playlist.
 Getting on to the editorial playlists is a bit of a mystery, the people behind the playlists don’t publish themselves.
 User generated ones are a little easier to find with a bit of Facebook, Twitter or LinkedIn sleuthing.

 Speaking of sharing, share your playlists wherever you can.
 There are Reddit communities for Apple Music and Spotify.
 Websites dedicated to playlists like http://mixing.io/, https://www.playlists.am/ and http://playlists.net/and good old social media.
+There are also services like Submit Hub where you can pitch tracks to playlists and blogs.
+I don’t have any experience of it I just know it exists.

 If you don’t know how to share a playlist on both Spotify and Apple Music click the ‘…’ and it gives you sharing options.